 Caramel Apple Cheesecake Recipe – This decadent fall cheesecake recipe, flavored with apple sauce and topped with homemade silky caramel sauce and tender spiced apples, is a holiday showstopper.

 I haven’t made a cheesecake in quite sometime.
 I almost forgot how to make one.
-Seriously it has been about two years.
-I’m so glad the long streak has come to an end.
-And I truly ended it on the good foot with this Caramel Apple Cheesecake Recipe from my boo Lindsay’s new cookbook Simply Beautiful Homemade Cakes.
+Cheesecake can be made anytime of the year, but I consider it one of those great fall desserts.
+I’m so happy to share this new cheesecake recipe!
+I got this Caramel Apple Cheesecake Recipe from my boo Lindsay’s new cookbook Simply Beautiful Homemade Cakes.

 I’ve known Lindsay of Life, Love and Sugar since my early blogging days.
-I have always adored her as a person, and she can bake a mean cake I will tell you.
+I have always adored her as a person, and she can bake a mean cake.
 Her spirit is warm and kind, and her cakes are absolutely stunning.
-I could not wait to get my hands on her cookbook, especially with the holidays coming up.
+I could not wait to get my hands on her cookbook, especially with the holidays coming full steam ahead.

 The homemade caramel was decadent and perfectly sweet and silky.
 The apples were tender and spiced just right.
 Each bite was better than the last, and I can’t think of a holiday that this cheesecake wouldn’t be an absolute showstopper at.
 It just got added to my Thanksgiving menu.
 I hope it gets added to yours.

 - This Spiced Cider Apple Cake recipe is a fall favorite.
 Seriously Apple cider has never tasted so good!